In Finland, digital banking channels are the norm rather than an exception. Let’s see which neobanks can gain momentum in Finland in the near future.

 4. Wirex

 Despite some controversies and criticism, Wirex announced that it turned profitable in 2019 (which is quite remarkable for a 5-year-old fintech startup).
-At the time of its last crowdfunding campaign (late 2020), the company had a pre-money valuation of £125m.
-It boasts over 3 million users, and $3 billion in transactions.
+Since then, the company has maintained financial growth, reporting a 64% increase in revenue last year.
+At the time of its last crowdfunding campaign (2022), the company raised a total of $23.3 million across four funding rounds.
+Wirex’s latest valuation data suggests that the company’s worth is about $165 million.
+It boasts over 6 million users across 130 countries, and $20 billion in transactions processed.

 5. Tomorrow

 Tomorrow is a neobank based in Germany offering personal accounts, sustainable investments, and a wooden debit card.
-It was officially founded in 2018 but launched a current account only in March 2019.
-Since that time the bank has had over 40,000 customers.
+It was officially founded in 2018, but launched mobile current accounts with a free Visa debit card and climate contribution only in March 2019.
+Tomorrow also offers its customers savings accounts.
 Tomorrow positions itself as a social business helping individuals combine financial choices with positive environmental impact.
-The bank funds and promotes renewable energy, solar power, wind power and sustainable agriculture.
-It has already attracted over 70,000 customers.
+The bank funds and promotes renewable energy, solar power, wind power, and sustainable agriculture.
+It has already attracted over 120,000 customers.

 Finland’s progressive approach towards neobanking is further reinforced by its governmental support for digital services innovation.
-The Finnish government has implemented several policies aimed to foster an environment conducive for fintech startups.
+The Finnish government has implemented several policies aimed at fostering an environment conducive to fintech startups.
 This includes regulatory frameworks designed to ensure the security and reliability of fintech operations, which in turn boosts consumer confidence in using digital-only banks.

 Another factor contributing to the rise of digital banks in Finland is the country’s high level of education in technology.
 Finnish universities have strong tech programs that produce a skilled workforce, driving innovations in the fintech sector, including neobanking services.
 Collaboration between academia and businesses is encouraged, often leading to breakthroughs that can be commercialized in the fintech market.